Dan503/Swordion/README.md

 ##Getting started

-Step one is, you need to either clone or download a zip of the master branch onto your computer.
-You need everything for this to work.

-Once you have a copy,
+Step one is to clone a copy of Swordion onto your computer so you have a master copy that you can use in all future projects.
+After that, copy the Swordion files into the folder you want to build the site in.
+Use that copy as a base for your project.

 ###Local PHP server